TUM-I5/MolSim/README.md

 - Collision of two bodies:
 - a new ParticleGenerator class, which creates a grid (N1xN2xN3) of the partciles
 - calculating LennardJones force in the Formulas class for the molecalas' intercation
-- iteratting throuigh ParticlePairs instead ParticleList for the force calculation
+- iterating throuigh ParticlePairs instead ParticleList for the force calculation
 - new input file task2.txt with initiation values and the correspondingly updated FileReader with reading N values
 - time measurement was not possible, because we didnt manage to get the correct output files for our simulation